Posted on 15 August 2019

 The Quaker Jessica Taylor describes it as follows:

 “I will endeavour to keep you in mind and to act compassionately towards you.
 It is, in its essence, a call to action and a way of orienting myself to another.”

 Holding someone in the light may be thought of as wrapping a person in the warm light of love as it can be both comforting and protective.
 Therefore, it is often carried out when a friend is dealing with sickness, difficult life circumstances or embarking on a new path.

-A Friend can also be held up to the light.
+Friend/s can also be held up to the light.
 This where light is seen as guidance for the friend being held.
 As the first generation Friend James Nayler wrote: